The Best Gaming Monitors 2019 (Budget, 144Hz, 4K, G-Sync and FreeSync)

 You are getting a very premium feeling monitor here for a fraction of the price and its largely down to the brilliant build quality.
 The speakers aren’t that great considering the price, but the OSD controls make adjustments convenient.
 It also comes with venting holes and a smart cable management hole at the base of the stand so you can conceal the hideous cables on your desk.

 For connections, you have a DVI-D port, a DisplayPort, HDMI, and aux ports.
-Make sure you get a separate DVI-D Dual Link Cable if you don’t have one already because this doesn’t come with a DVI-D cable like the Acer G257HU and you need it to display 144Hz.
+Make sure you get a separate DVI-D Dual Link Cable if you don’t have one already because this doesn’t come with a DVI-D cable which is a shame as you will need this for higher hertz usage.

 ASUS VP28UQG 4K Monitor